gromacs/gromacs/docs/user-guide/file-formats.rst

 rtp
 ---

-The rtp file extension stands for residue toplogy.
+The rtp file extension stands for residue topology.
 Such a file is needed by :ref:`gmx pdb2gmx` to make a GROMACS topology for a protein contained in a :ref:`pdb` file.
 The file contains the default interaction type for the 4 bonded